 - Service line coverage: Damage to service lines, like water pipes and cable lines, extending into your home are generally not covered in basic homeowners insurance policies.
 You may want to consider adding this type of coverage to your policy in case of damage by an excluded peril.

-- Flood insurance: This covers any flood damage to property stemming directly from a severe storm, flash flood or other flood-resulting occurrence.
+- Flood insurance: This can help cover flood damage to property stemming directly from a severe storm, flash flood or other flood-resulting occurrence.
 Flood insurance is typically not included on standard home insurance policies, but may be required if you have a mortgage and live in a flood zone.

 Frequently asked questions